oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 }
 ```

 Notice how `<<` and a custom delimiter, in this case `POEM`, start the multi-line string.
-The same delimiter, in this case `POEM`, on its own line, ends the string.
+The same delimiter, in this case, `POEM` on its own line ends the string.

 ## Refactor Terraform Files